The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Argon and Oxygen Abundances

-which we adopt throughout the rest of this analysis.
-It is typically assumed for direct-method oxygen abundances that the total oxygen abundance in star-forming HII regions is traced by the amount of singly- and doubly-ionized oxygen ($\mathrm{O}^+$ and $\mathrm{O}^{2+}$), with negligible amounts of oxygen present in higher states of ionization \citep{Izotov2006, Berg2021, Sanders2024, Stanton2025}.
-When the argon abundance is determined directly, it is typically based on measurements of [ArIII]$\lambda7137$ and sometimes additionally [ArIV]$\lambda\lambda4711,4741$, to which an ionization correction factor (ICF) is applied to infer the total abundance of argon.
-The ICF for argon has been shown to depend on the degree of ionization, or, equivalently the ratio of singly ionized oxygen to total oxygen \citep[e.g., $\mathrm{O}^+ / (\mathrm{O}^+ + \mathrm{O}^{2+}$][]{Izotov2006}.
+It is typically assumed for direct-method oxygen abundances that the total oxygen abundance in star-forming HII regions is traced by the amount of singly- and doubly-ionized oxygen ($\mathrm{O}^+$ and $\mathrm{O}^{++}$), with negligible amounts of oxygen present in higher states of ionization \citep{Izotov2006, Berg2021, Sanders2024, Stanton2025}.
+When the argon abundance is determined directly, it is typically based on measurements of [Ar III]$\lambda7137$ and sometimes additionally [Ar IV]$\lambda\lambda4711,4741$, to which an ionization correction factor (ICF) is applied to infer the total abundance of argon.
+The ICF for argon has been shown to depend on the degree of ionization, or, equivalently the ratio of singly ionized oxygen to total oxygen \citep[e.g., $\mathrm{O}^+ / (\mathrm{O}^+ + \mathrm{O}^{++}$][]{Izotov2006}.
 Here we are using an indirect approach to infer Ar/O. Given the different ICFs for oxygen and argon and their dependencies on the degree of ionization, the Ar3O3 ratio on its own is not an accurate proxy for the total Ar/O ratio.
-For reference, the ionization potentials of $\mathrm{Ar^{2+}}$ and $\mathrm{O^{2+}}$ are 27.6 eV and 35.1 eV, meaning a larger fraction of argon atoms are excited into higher ionization states than oxygen for a given stellar radiation field.
+For reference, the ionization potentials of $\mathrm{Ar^{++}}$ and $\mathrm{O^{++}}$ are 27.6 eV and 35.1 eV, meaning a larger fraction of argon atoms are excited into higher ionization states than oxygen for a given stellar radiation field.
 However, as the O32 line ratio is an effective probe of the degree of ionization, it can be used as an indirect tracer of the ICF.

-This relationship is evident in Fig. \ref{fig:arCalib}, in which direct-method Ar/O ratios of 45 AURORA and literature galaxies (R. Sanders et al. 2025, in prep.) are correlated with the Ar3O3 ratio and anti-correlated with the O32 ratio.
+This relationship is evident in Figure~\ref{fig:arCalib}, in which direct-method Ar/O ratios of 45 AURORA and literature galaxies (R. Sanders et al. 2025, in prep.) are correlated with the Ar3O3 ratio and anti-correlated with the O32 ratio.
 We therefore find that a 2D function of both Ar3O3 and O32 can adequately reproduce direct-method Ar/O abundances.
 Fitting a function linear in both log(Ar3O3) and log(O32) to these directly-determined Ar/O data points yields